MoldBreaker/node-crawler-basic-structure/README.md

 ## Usage

-First, dont forget to change all variables in .env file
+Dont forget to change all variables in .env file

     $ URL='https://your_url.here'